bambooforest/IntroDataScience/data_practicals/README.md

   with Python and [Jupyter notebook](https://jupyter.org) or [Google Colab](https://colab.research.google.com), then discuss this with me!

-- Your README.Rmd must include a header with [metadata](https://en.wikipedia.org/wiki/Metadata) (e.g., title,
+- Your report, e.g., `README.Rmd` must include a header with [metadata](https://en.wikipedia.org/wiki/Metadata) (e.g., title,
-  author, date, output format) that successfully knits into markdown (\`.md)
+  author, date, output format) that successfully knits into an output format (PDF, HTML, GitHub markdown).

 - You must use R Markdown syntax for formatting your scientific report, e.g.: